nezaj/web-bitelog/src/data/notes.md

+### 8/3/2020

+First day of freedom!
+Got to meet up with some friends and have some street foods!
+Calories definitely added up, but wow >20k steps from all the exploring :)

 ### 8/2/2020

 Was a bit lower energy today so caloried up.
 Was low calories yesterday so balances yet.
 Excited to go exploring tomorrow!